Information Security Tailored For Small Business

 Ongoing Business Continuity & Investment Protection

 Entry-Level Cyber Security Protection Package, Ideal for Start-Ups, E-Commerce Websites, and Local Small Business.
-24/7 Access to Cyber Security Expertise, CRM/Software Backup Management, Quarterly (or Semi-Annual) Health Checks, Formalized Disaster Recovery Planning, Website/Onsite Firewall Protection, Realtime Malware/Virus Scanning
+24/7 Access to Cyber Security Expertise, Data Integrity & Availability, Quarterly (or Semi-Annual) Health Checks, Business Logic Checks, Disaster Recovery & Bug-Out, Website/Onsite Firewall Protection, Realtime Malware/Virus Scanning

 - Brand Reputation Monitoring